shaden-2000/Challenges/data_analysis_SQL/read_me.md

-## The most important SQL functions and clause i used
+## The most important SQL functions and clauses i used
 - CASE
 - COUNT()
 - DISTINCT